Zarbuz/FileToVox/README.md

 --si       --slice                    flag the current input folder as slice --sc       --scale=VALUE              set the scale --sl       --slow=VALUE               use a slower algorithm (use all cores) to generate voxels from OBJ but best result (value should be enter 0.0 and 1.0 (0.5 is recommended)
---t,        --top                     create voxels only at the top of the heightmap --v,        -verbose                  enable the verbose mode
+--v,        -verbose                  enable the verbose mode
  ```